 Temporal School of Experimental Geography is an itinerant network of artists sharing ideas and responses to landscape through fieldwork.
 The intention is to explore and consider the geographic potential of artist-led fieldwork, and the experience and meaning of these practices to contribute to our collective understanding of place.
 The aim of TSOEG is to bring together artists working across a range of disciplines and geographic environments, to discuss fieldwork as methodology, parallel activity, art form, and research.
 The activities of the TSOEG network will be shared through presentations, publications, and exhibitions.

 Luce Choules is a UK-based artist operating from field centres in France and Spain, and works internationally.
 Using still and moving image, performance and sculpture, she is interested in the movement and behaviour of animate and inanimate objects – her work observing fragility and the environmental shift in human nature.
-She is a Fellow of the Royal Geographical Society (with IBG); and presents academic papers on the subject/object of fieldwork in artistic practice in addition to a series of public performances and artist talks on a new environmental (re)turn.
-Her research investigates both the critical dialogue between art and geography through fieldwork, and the geographies of artistic practice in the landscape.
+She is a Fellow of the Royal Geographical Society, coordinating expeditions and fieldwork planning activities as part of the annual Explore event for over a decade.
+As an independent scholar, she presents academic and performance papers on the subject/object of fieldwork in artistic practice, in addition to a series of public live events and artist talks on a new environmental (re)turn.
+She coordinates the itinerant artist network TSOEG.org, engages in collaborative fieldwork and shares research through publications and other public platforms.

 “Bringing a new perspective to landscape through fieldwork is challenging – it is such a well-trodden path by geographers and artists alike.
 Luce succeeds in doing so – her approach to combining image and text, and sometimes voice, provides an immersive experience.
 She leaves herself outside the frame.
 One doesn’t merely ‘view’ her landscape images – but also steps into them.”